acolytec3/blockchain-explorer/README.md

 # Nanobit Blockchain Explorer - Angular Edition

-This is an Angularized version of the nanobitcoin blockchain explorer intended to be used with [Nanobitcoin](https://github.com/acolytec3/nanobitcoin)
+This is an Angularized nanobitcoin blockchain explorer intended to be used with [Nanobitcoin](https://github.com/acolytec3/nanobitcoin)

 ## Usage